juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

 Overall the outcomes of AMZN, TSLA, and SPY continue to show strength and eventually pushed the major averages higher.
 The key takeaways are Amazon has grown to be one of the most successful companies in the world, grabbing the market share not only in retail but cloud computing, media, and entertainment.
 Its profound advances in data, analytics, and digital technology, has contributed to its market cap of $1.806 Trillion.
 Amazon has confirmed the continuing strong demand for cloud services reporting +39% increase in revenue year-on-year and continues to lead the fast-growing cloud infrastructure-as-a-service market with 41% global market share.
 This ongoing strong demand for public cloud is driven by accelerating digital transformation across the broad corporate world, which underpins corporate spending on software and cloud solutions across industries.
 This is increasingly relevant to companies with rising cost structures, which are now investing in cost rationalisation initiatives through digital transformation.

 This drives the stock price further uptrend, especially when the investors move into tech stocks broadly as U.S. Treasury yields took a dip of roughly 2 basis points as of writing.
-Amazon has gained 4% as its first cashierless coffeeshop, which it partnered on with Starbucks, opened in New York.
+Amazon has gained 4% as its first cashier less coffeeshop, which it partnered on with Starbucks, opened in New York.
 It also got a lift from continued positive momentum in retail, particularly in digital - Amazon’s Services, notably AWS which is growing rapidly and generate considerable profits.

 Despite its success, the company remains open to competitors as well as razor-thin profit margins.

-The company's stock has a beta of around 1.3 and trailing Price/Earning ration of 138x, considering it as a highly specualtive investment fueled by anticipation of even greater growth ahead (Investopedia, 2020).
+The company's stock has a beta of around 1.3 and trailing Price/Earning ration of 138x, considering it as a highly specualative investment fuelled by anticipation of even greater growth ahead (Investopedia, 2020).